Hide table of contents

 Foresight does not try to predict the future as “forecasting” does.

 However, it occurred to me that people within EA / AI Risk are instead doing some form of forecasting and foresight.
-That said, I think it’s useful thinking in the Strategic Foresight framing since our goal is not to predict when exactly when AGI will happen, the goal is to be safe at any point it does arrive and making sure we take advantage of any golden opportunities and mitigate any risks.
+That said, I think it’s useful thinking in the Strategic Foresight framing since our goal is not to predict precisely when AGI will happen; the goal is to be safe at any point it does arrive and make sure we take advantage of any golden opportunities and mitigate any risks.
 So, for the purpose of this post, I’ll keep talking about the difference between “(near-term) forecasting” and foresight.

 (Edit: please look at my attempt to clarify this in the comments.)